atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 ## gitlab-runner config file

-GitLab Runner has its own config file, in `/etc/gitlab-runner/config.toml`
+Runner Server has its own config file, in `/etc/gitlab-runner/config.toml`

 TOML is [Tom's Obvious, Minimal Language](https://github.com/toml-lang/toml).
 Just as YAML is simpler (and more readable) than XML, so is TOML is simpler